Teycir/PygubuAI/README.md

 ```bash
 pygubu-create todo 'todo app with entry, button, and list'
 ```
-Describe your UI in plain English, get a working Tkinter app!

-**NEW:** Enhanced with 15+ widget types including dropdowns, sliders, tabs, and more!
+Describe your UI in plain English, get a working Tkinter app with 15+ widget types including dropdowns, sliders, tabs, and more.

 ### Project Templates
 ```bash